-For modern bands nailing the swing vibe and playing for dancers all over the globe, check out: Johnathan Stout & His Campus 5, Gordon Webster, Naomi and Her Handsome Devils, The Hot Sugar Band and Professor Cunningham & His Old School.
+For modern bands nailing the swing vibe and playing for dancers all over the globe, check out: Johnathan Stout & His Campus 5, Gordon Webster, Naomi and Her Handsome Devils, The Hot Sugar Band, the Hornsgatan Ramblers, and Professor Cunningham & His Old School.

-In Canberra we’re lucky enough to have some top-notch jazz musicians who can keep us swinging out.
+In Canberra and Australia more broadly we’re lucky enough to have some top-notch jazz musicians who can keep us swinging out.
 Keep an eye out on Facebook for our Thursday Night Hop Live socials to experience the joy of dancing to live music!
 Our annual events, the Jumptown Jam and Canberrang, also feature fantastic line-ups of live music.

 The importance of social dancing

 At its heart, lindy hop is all about social dancing – after all, that’s how it was created!
 Although going to classes is great, once you have a beginner course under your belt we highly encourage you to come out social dancing as well.
 All levels of dancers attend (from beginners to advanced) and you don’t need to bring a partner as you just ask people to dance once you get there.